 [Clause 5.1 amended in Gazette 3 Sep 2010 p.
 4276-7.]

-5.2 In the event of a breakdown referred to in clause 5.1, the CEO may authorize —
+5.2 In the event of a breakdown referred to in clause 5.1, the CEO may authorise —

-(a) use of alternative weighing equipment;
+(a) use of alternative weighing equipment; or

-(b) the determination of the net weight of a load based upon the average net weight of loads for the relevant vehicle over the previous period of 2 months;
+(b) the determination of the net weight of a load based upon the average net weight of loads for the relevant vehicle over the previous period of 2 months; or

 (c) determination of the volume of the log timber by bin measure under Part D; or